Disease Associated With Glyphosate

 Glyphosate As A Major Cause Of Modern Disease

 The current researchers point out that all environmental toxins are a problem.
 However, they believe glyphosate is one of the main environmental problems causing our modern day diseases.
 Their premise of this paper is that the extreme increase we have seen in modern diseases is associated with a combination of gut bacteria disorders, impaired sulfate transport and suppression of various cytochrome P450 enzymes.
 (P450 enzymes are necessary to detoxify the body of harmful substances.)
-They provide evidence in this review that shows how glyphosate negatively affects mammals, plants, microbes and amphibians.
+They provide evidence in this review that shows how glyphosate is associated with many diseases and negatively affects mammals, plants, microbes and amphibians.
 They explain the role of gut bacteria disorders and show how these disorders are due to glyphosate exposure.
 They also connect glyphosate exposure to inflammatory bowel disease and its relationship to autism.
 They show the relationship of glyphosate to impaired transport of free sulfate and evidence that it impairs CYP450 enzymes.
 They show how obesity arises from low serum tryptophan (The amino acid in turkey that makes you sleepy at Thanksgiving.) due to its being held by macrophages (type of white blood cell) responding to inflammation.

 The Authors Explore The Pathological Effects Of Glyphosate In Studies